mikefulb/alpacadsc/docs/source/design.rst

 specification will cover the user experience as well as address some details of the technical implementation.

-The digital setting circles (DSC) is a device which interfaces which each moveable axis of a telescope and tracking change sin position.
+The digital setting circles (DSC) is a device which interfaces which each movable axis of a telescope and tracking change sin position.
 The most common use is on a dobsonian telescope which has altitude (ALT) and azimuth (AZ) axes.
 The ALT axis moves from the horizon to straight overhead (the zenith), while the AZ